 Today is my fifth wedding anniversary and Jay and I have had some pretty incredible adventures packed into five short years.
 Even though we've settled into a somewhat "normal" routine, my life with Jay is a constant flurry of activity.
 No two days are the same.
 We still work opposite shifts so that one of us can be with our son at all times and that's really changed the dynamic of our relationship.
 We cling to the weekend hours that we have nothing to do and can spend time together.

-Jay and I are still babies in this thing called marriage and we still have so much more to learn and a lifetime to do it, but as we celebrate our third anniversary today, I give you three things I've learned in the three years we've been married.
+Jay and I are still babies in this thing called marriage and we still have so much more to learn and a lifetime to do it, but as we celebrate our fifth anniversary today, I give you five things I've learned in the five years we've been married.

 Jay and I come from two different backgrounds and while there are many things that our families share in common, they couldn’t be more different when it comes to child-rearing.
 Jay’s parents were and are still very involved in every aspect of their kid’s lives and my parents always pushed us to be independent and decisive and they still do.
 It’s not a matter of Jay’s parents being wrong and mine right or the other way around.
 It’s about me and Jay taking what we've learned from our parents and meeting in the middle of where we’re each coming from to parent our son the best way we can.

 Our imperfect marriage has had plenty of ups and downs.
-Jay is lighthearted and loves to tease while I’m more serious.
+Jay is lighthearted and loves to tease while I’m more serious and matter of fact.
 Allowing myself to lighten up and laugh has been healing in some of the more difficult situations we’ve found ourselves in.
 Jay has the incredible ability to throw me off course when I start getting on an angry tangent by making me laugh and I have no doubt that this has saved us from what could have been some very damaging fights.